Building Community Wealth on Long Island

 - As democratically run organizations, cooperatives help member-owners develop critical leadership skills and practice direct, grassroots decision-making.

-- They allow workers to accumulate wealth and build assets through having an ownership stake in the cooperative.
+- They allow employees to accumulate wealth and build assets through having an ownership stake in the cooperative.

 Worker cooperatives are not a new concept.
 Currently, over 500 worker-owned cooperatives, large and small, operate in a diverse range of industries throughout the United States.
 They have been thriving in the US since the start of the country with the Shaker furniture company, which was a woman-owned cooperative.
 There are many other success stories, for example that of King Arthur Flour, which transformed a family owned business into a business owned and run by its 325 workers.

 Worker cooperatives have also proven themselves elsewhere.
 In the Emilia-Romagna region of Italy, a full 40% of companies are cooperatives.
 In Spain, the Mondragon Cooperative Corporation currently consists of 102 federated cooperatives employing over 73,000 people.
 The vast majority of these worker-owned businesses are in the industrial and distribution segments of the economy, competing successfully in global markets.
 In addition, the Mondragon cooperative system owns its own bank, university, social welfare agency, several business incubators, and a supermarket chain.